kevin-jake/exit-debt/README.md

-# Exit-Debt - a Go Debt Tracker Application
+# Pay Your Dues - a Go Debt Tracker Application

 A comprehensive debt tracking application built with Go, PostgreSQL, and Gin framework.
 Track your debts, money lent to others, and send notifications via email, SMS, or Facebook Messenger.